 FOR TWO DECADES, RF SAFE HAS SUPPORTED PATENT-FREE, OPEN-SOURCE PRODUCT DESIGN!

 Open Source RF Safe Case Design!
 RF Safe has set the accessory phone safety standard since 1998.
 Rather than patent the best radiation safety design principles, we‘ve designed every product to welcome competition that follows the strictest standards.
-It is essential for our future that every phone case manufacturer and wireless device manufacture understands how to enhance a user’s quality of life, not just provide a useful product experience.
+It is essential for our future that every phone case manufacturer and wireless device manufacturer understands how to enhance a user’s quality of life, not just provide a useful product experience.

 Step-By-Step How To Make The Best Anti-Radiation Phone Case In The World!
 RF SAFE